 Read on as we break down how investing even a small amount early on can lead to far greater rewards than waiting to invest.
 But the biggest takeaway if you stop reading now?
 Regardless of your age, there’s literally no better time to start than right now.
 Not tomorrow.
 Not next week or month or year.
 Now (or yesterday if you figure out time travel).

-To understand why starting early matters, it helps to understand interest.
+To understand why investing early matters, it helps to understand interest.

 What is interest?